marc-santos/clearpoint-todo/Solution.README.md

 - **Purpose** -  Improve code structure and readability without changing functionality.
 - **Benefits** - Reduces technical debt, enhances maintainability, and improves performance.

+### Code Reviews
+- **Purpose** - Improve code quality, ensure adherence to coding standards, and facilitate knowledge sharing.

+- **Process** - Peer review of code changes before they are merged into the main codebase

 ### Continuous Integration and Continuous Deployment (CI/CD)
 - **CI** - Automatically integrating and testing code changes frequently.

 - **CD** - Automatically deploying code changes to dev, test, staging and production environments.

 > Although we do not automatically deploy our code as part of this assessment, a local development environment that resembles other environments has been provided.

-### Code Reviews
- - **Purpose** - Improve code quality, ensure adherence to coding standards, and facilitate knowledge sharing.-
- - **Process** - Peer review of code changes before they are merged into the main codebase

 ### Documentation
 - **Types** - Code comments, API documentation, user manuals, architecture diagrams.
 - **Benefits** - Facilitates understanding, maintenance, and onboarding of new developers.

 ### Version Control
 - **Purpose** - Enables tracking changes, collaborating with team members, and managing different code versions.

 ## Back End